Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Introduction

 Given the vulnerability of AI-generated text detectors to paraphrasing, how can we defend against such attacks?
 In the second part of our paper (\sectionref{sec:defenses}), we propose to use \emph{retrieval} methods to detect AI-generated text instead of relying on statistical properties of the text or watermarking.
 First, an LLM API provider stores every output generated by their model in a database.
 The API provider then offers a service in which a semantic representation of a candidate text is compared to representations of every generation stored in the database.
 The search focuses on the \emph{semantics} of the input and can leverage both standard IR methods such as BM-25~\citep{robertson1995okapi} as well as semantic vector representations such as \spavg from~\citet{wieting-etal-2022-paraphrastic}.
 Since paraphrasing does not modify the semantics of the input, this algorithm is robust to paraphrasing attacks.
-Specifically, we find that 97.3\% of PG19 paraphrases and 80.4\% of Wikipedia paraphrases are successfully detected in a large database of over 15M generations, with a false positive rate of just 1.0\%.
+Specifically, we find that 97.3\% of PG19 paraphrases and 80.4\% of Wikipedia paraphrases are successfully detected in a large database of over 15M generations, at a 1.0\% false positive rate.
+We extensively discuss the limitations and scalability of retrieval-based detection in \sectionref{sec:main-retrival-limitations}.

 In contrast to concurrent work that also uses paraphrasing to attack AI-generated text detectors~\citep{sadasivan2023aigenerated}, our work offers more comprehensive attack experiments, a new and more powerful paraphraser, human evaluations of paraphrase quality, and finally a novel defense mechanism based on retrieval to combat such attacks.
-To spur future research in this area, we will release our \model\ model, its training dataset, and a unified codebase for evaluating both existing detectors and our retrieval-based method.\footnotemark[1]
+To spur future research in this area, we will release our \model\ model, data, and a codebase for evaluating both existing detectors and our retrieval-based method.